phoenix3008/buglessPanel/README.md

 });
 ```
 we mean that by swipe on `.container` - the `leftPanel` should be opened.
-But you can salso open the `leftPanel` by clicking on a button, for this you need to call `open` method of the panel.
+But you can also open the `leftPanel` by clicking on a button, for this you need to call `open` method of the panel.
 ```javascript
 document.querySelector('.btn').addEventListener('click', function(e) {
     leftPanel.open();